dhth/mrj/README.md

 Create a GitHub app for yourself that has the following permissions:

-- Read access to metadata and pull requests
+- Read access to checks, metadata, and pull requests
 - Read and write access to code

 Install the app in the relevant repositories.
 Generate a private key for